ABOUT CLASSES

 Yes, most classes accept drop-ins, provided the class isn’t full.

-Nevertheless, I would like to highlight that my beginner to intermediate-level classes are structured to aid your development through consistent weekly attendance.
+Nevertheless, we would like to highlight that my beginner to intermediate-level classes are structured to aid your development through consistent weekly attendance.

 Yes, you can join any time of the year.
 If you are a new student and joining partway through the term, the term fees will be prorated.